tblazey/beautiful-jekyll/_posts/2017-02-20-fslViridis.md

 fslview /usr/local/fsl/data/standard/MNI152_T1_2mm_brain -l plasma.lut
 {% endhighlight %}

-Alternativly, you can load the colormap inside FSLview by clicking on the little folder icon in the overlay information dialog.
+Alternatively, you can load the colormap inside FSLview by clicking on the little folder icon in the overlay information dialog.
 Either way, you get the following result:

 ![fslPlasma]({{ site.baseurl }}/img/fslPlasma.png "Plasma Coloramp in FSL")